tunnckoCore/online-branch-exist/readme.md

 var onlineExist = require('online-branch-exist');

 // first will check if branch exists
-// if not exist, will check if tg which name `master` exists
+// if not exist, will check if tag with name `master` exists
 // at last if not exist will return `false` onlineExist('tunnckoCore/koa-better-body#master', function(err, res) {
   if (err) {